Robert Maddox (American football)

-Robert Maddox (born June 23, 1954) is an American football coach and former player.
-He is currently the head football coach at Lee-Scott Academy in Auburn, Alabama.
-Maddox served as the head football coach at of the Troy State University—now Troy University—from 1988 to 1990, compiling a record of 13–17.
+Robert Maddox (born June 1954) is an American football coach and former player.
+He is currently retired.
+Maddox served as the head football coach at Troy State University—now Troy University—from 1988 to 1990, compiling a record of 13–17.

 Early career

-Maddox played college football at Troy State University from 1974 through 1977 on defense under defensive coordinator Chan Gailey.
-In 1983, Gailey became head coach at Troy State, and hired Maddox as an assistant coach.
-Maddox rose in subsequent years to become defensive coordinator at Troy State, and in 1988 was hired as head football coach at his alma mater.
+Maddox was a walk-on defensive back at Auburn University fall 1972 then transferred to Samford University in Birmingham and played one season (73) after which Samford dropped the program.
+Maddox sit out one season then transferred to Troy State University and played in the '75 and '76 seasons earning 1st Team All-Gulf South Conference Team honors in his senior season.
+Upon graduation Maddox was an assistant high school football coach at Decatur High School, Alabama for two seasons.
+He returned to Troy State as an assistant under then head football coach Charlie Bradshaw in March 1979.
+In 1983, Chan Gailey became head coach at Troy State, and retained Maddox as an assistant coach working with defensive backs.
+Maddox was part of two national championships while at Troy State ('84 & '87).
+He was defensive coordinator on the 1987 team under head coach Rick Rhoades.
+Rhoades departed Troy State and Maddox took over as head coach and served three seasons ('88-'90).

 Head coach at Troy State

 At Troy State, Maddox inherited a team which the previous season had gone 12–1–1, winning the NCAA Division II Football Championship.
 Despite this, in 1988, Troy State had its first losing season since 1982, going 4–6.
 The following season, the team showed little improvement, finishing with an identical 4–6 record.
 In 1990, Troy State improved slightly to 5–5, but Maddox resigned following a season-ending 24–23 win over Nicholls State.